American Legal History Treatises

 This treatise explores the origins and historical development of the legal systems and cultures of England and America.
 Beginning with the Anglo-Saxon kingdoms and ending with early 21st century America this wide-ranging text covers the histories of trial by jury, civil and criminal procedure, bench and bar, law and equity, legal education and legal literature, and the rise of the modern profession of law.
 Combining narrative discussions, excerpts from historical sources and modern scholarship, and discussion notes and questions, as well as over 250 illustrations, this book is an excellent and comprehensive introduction to Anglo-American legal history.

 Law and Jurisprudence in American History : Cases and Materials

-This was the first casebook devoted to American legal and constitutional history.
-It covers how law fit into politics and society in American history
+In 1980 this was the first casebook devoted to American legal and constitutional history.
+Now in its 8th ed., it continues to cover how law and legal theory have influenced politics and society in American history.

 March of Liberty: A Constitutional History of the United States

 Melvin I. Urofsky & Paul Finkelman.